Submit a sketch

 5. Moanrinho -- One who complains flamboyantly about a situation entirely of their own making, while being paid a fortune.

-One-liner limit per episode: six one-liners per person (3 breaking news, 3 Newsjackpedia entries).
+One-liner limit per episode: nine one-liners per person (3 breaking news, 3 Newsjackpedia entries & 3 Good Week / Bad Week).

 There is a flat fee that we pay to writers for all non-commissioned material (regardless of the writer's previous experience):